twNisa/odin_battleship/README.md

 The win condition is to sink all the enemy ships.

-# Things to improve for future
+# Things to add for future
 - better AI
 - refactor code
 - recreate in React